Updated February 28, 2018

 Yes, Tampa Bay cities like Apollo Beach, Riverview, Wesley Chapel, Land O Lakes are not really rural in the strictest sense of the word, right?
 But there are a lot of homes in these cities that are eligible for USDA home financing.
 These places have grown and developed at a pace much faster than how the USDA has adjusted its definition of rural areas.

-Based on the MyFlorida MLS, there had been 637 Tampa Bay homes purchased with USDA home loans over the 5-year period since January 2012.
+Based on the MyFlorida MLS, there had been 637 Tampa Bay homes purchased with USDA home loans over the 5-year period since January 2012, and for others needs people have, they use service online as auto title loans to be able to afford these.
 The locations of these homes are as follows:

 Pasco — 315 homes